datumbrain/Django-REST-EmailAPI/README.md

     ```bash
     cd Django-REST-EmailAPI
     ```
+    Open the project in your code editior.

-3. Create a virtual environment and activate it.
+3. Create a virtual environment in the project root directory and activate it.

     ```bash
     python3 -m venv env
     source env/bin/activate
     ```

-5. In the EmailAPI settings.py file replace `EMAIL_HOST_USER` and `EMAIL_HOST_PASSWORD` with your own email credentials.
+5. In the project navigate to settings.py file (project path/EmailAPI/settings.py)and set the values of `SECRET_KEY`, `EMAIL_HOST_USER` and `EMAIL_HOST_PASSWORD` with your own email credentials.

 6. Run the Docker containers: